Distracted Driving Is The Number One Cause Of Traffic Fatalities

 Sadly, statistics show that distracted driving has surpassed impaired driving and is now the number one cause of traffic fatalities, with no sign of things getting any better soon.

-To start, the first step may be in understanding why people allow themselves to be distracted while driving.
+Directing the shift in attitude and reversing the trend might well begin with understanding why people allow themselves to be distracted while driving.

 Top 4 reasons for distracted driving *